Last Updated: January 13, 2025

 Early Life

-He was born on June 11, 1956 in Great Neck, New York.
-Cohen grew up in Great Neck, Long Island in a family where he had many siblings, the third of eight children.
+He was born on June 11, 1956, in Great Neck, New York.
+Cohen grew up in Great Neck, Long Island, in a family where he had many siblings, the third of eight children.
 His father worked at a dress manufacturer and his mother was a homemaker who also taught piano lessons.

 SAC Capital

 Steven launched SAC Capital (his initials) in 1992 with $25 million.
-The fund eventually grew to control at least $14 billion assets under management and employed around 900 people globally.
-During the late '90s and early 2000s, Cohen came into prominence as a powerful Wall Street trader, known for his grand slam returns.
+The fund eventually grew to control at least $14 billion in assets under management and employed around 900 people globally.
+During the late '90s and early 2000s, Cohen came into prominence as a powerful Wall Street trader known for his grand slam returns.

-In 2013 SAC pleaded guilty to insider trading and agreed to pay a $1.8 billion fine ($900 million in fines and $900 million in asset forfeitures).
-Steven was personally implicated in the scandal, allegedly being as "Portfolio Manager A" in an insider-trading case against former CR Intrinsic (a subsidiary of SAC) portfolio manager, Mathew Martoma.
+In 2013, SAC pleaded guilty to insider trading and agreed to pay a $1.8 billion fine ($900 million in fines and $900 million in asset forfeitures).
+Steven was personally implicated in the scandal, allegedly being as "Portfolio Manager A" in an insider-trading case against former CR Intrinsic (a subsidiary of SAC) portfolio manager Mathew Martoma.
 During a conference call in late 2012, SAC management disclosed that it had received a Wells Notice from the SEC.
 On the same call, Cohen told investors he was confident he acted appropriately and that he takes these matters very seriously.

 Cohen eventually paid a $1.2 billion fine with the SEC and agreed to shutter his fund from outside investors.